iron-fish/website/docs/whitepaper/3_storage.md

 We’ve chosen this tree to be the same size as the Merkle Tree of Notes since it’ll grow in linear proportion.
 However, we chose a different hashing function than Pedersen because this tree is not referenced in any of the zero-knowledge proofs, and therefore can use a faster hashing function.
 We chose blake3.

-We wouldn’t have any of these notes and nullifiers if they weren’t part of transactions (we cover transactions in more detail [here](6_transaction.md#transaction-components) that get accepted to be part of the overall blockchain.
+We wouldn’t have any of these notes and nullifiers if they weren't part of transactions (we cover transactions in more detail [here](6_transaction.md#transaction-components)) that get accepted to be part of the overall blockchain.
 Next, we’ll go over exactly how all these components make up blocks, which in turn make up the Iron Fish blockchain.

 ## Block and Block Header